lr101/stick-it/README.md

 1. change asset path in pubspec.yaml
 2. run: ```flutter packages pub run flutter_launcher_icons:main```

-### Build android apk
+### Build Android APK
 1. run: ```flutter build apk```

 ### Release app

 The app release in Google Play Store and App Store is managed via Codemagic.
 The pipeline is triggered when a new commit is pushed to the main branch.

-### Generate API
+### Generate API (summary)
-1.
-2. Activate openapi-generator: `flutter pub global activate openapi_generator_cli`
+1. Activate openapi-generator: `flutter pub global activate openapi_generator_cli`
-3. Run generator: `openapi-generator generate -i ../MonaServerApi/openapi.yaml -g dart -o ./api`
+2. Run generator: `openapi-generator generate -i ../MonaServerApi/openapi.yaml -g dart -o ./api`

+## Troubleshooting

+- iOS minimum version error (Firebase):
+  - Error: The plugin "firebase_core" requires iOS 15.0+.
+  - Fix: In `ios/Podfile`, set `platform :ios, '15.0'` and ensure the `post_install` hook sets `IPHONEOS_DEPLOYMENT_TARGET` to `15.0` for all pods.
+Then run on macOS: `flutter clean && flutter pub get && cd ios && pod repo update && pod install`.

+- Code generation errors (Freezed/Riverpod):
+  - Run: `dart run build_runner build --delete-conflicting-outputs`.
+  - Ensure your files contain the correct `part 'file.freezed.dart';` and `part 'file.g.dart';` statements when required.

+- Android build issues:
+  - Run: `flutter clean && flutter pub get`.
+  - Check your Java SDK and Android SDK versions in Android Studio.

+## Contributing

+Contributions are welcome.
+Please open an issue for bugs or feature requests, or submit a pull request.
+For larger changes, open an issue first to discuss the approach.

+## License

+This project is licensed under the terms of the LICENSE file included in the repository.